-It’s the holiday season, and if you ask me, that means it’s time for some good, old school indulgent recipes.
+Everyone needs signature dishes, things that you know people are gonna love, a home run, and Roy’s Cheesy Scalloped Potatoes are that dish.
+So next level, people absolutely love them.
 Scalloped Potatoes are a specialty of Roy’s and I convinced him to spill his secrets to us!
-This recipe is simple, but it does take some work.
+This recipe is not difficult, but it is time consuming.
 It’s perfect for a holiday meal where you want to fuss a bit.
-The results are absolutely worth it.

 For your scalloped potatoes, you’ll first and foremost need a really sharp knife, a mandolin, or a slicer.
 I personally stay far away from mandolins, but I absolutely love my slicer, which is very reasonably priced for the workhorse it is in my kitchen.
 Beyond your tool for slicing, you’ll also need a square baking dish.
 I love Made In’s bakeware.
 It’s seriously all I use in my kitchen at this point.